techpubswriter/lisk-docs/start/start.md

 ## Developer Tools and User Interfaces

-For each tool we provide a general introduction, step-by-step guides and detailed specifications.
+For each tool, we provide a general introduction, step-by-step guides and detailed specifications.

 Tool                                                         | Description
 ------------------------------------------------------------ | --------------------------------------------------